prabago/refarch-caseinc-app/docs/login.md

 ## SSL Certificate
 The communication between the nodejs web server, IBM secure gateway and then API Connect on premise is using SSL.
-As it is little bit complex we have create a separate notes to explain what was performed to make this communication working.
+As it is little bit complex we have create a separate note to explain what was performed to make this communication working.
 So see the detail [here](ssl.md)